boctulus/chres/README.md

 # How it works

-It's a command tool utility.
+It's a command tool utility, a "front-end" (also for the terminal) for xrandr.
 Just download.... give execution permission to the script and then run commands to change screen resolution.

 Usage